Johannesburg – In this ‘Saturday Star’ photography series, Dr Cahi Takes Joburg, we feature the work of acclaimed Johannesburg dentist Dr Norman Cahi.

-His passion for photography comes from his passion to capture moments in time.
-This journey has taken him on a journey across the globe, which he shares with his hundreds of friends and followers on social media each week.
+Cahi’s passion for photography comes from his passion to capture moments in time.
+This journey has taken him on a journey across the globe which he shares with his hundreds of friends and followers on social media each week.

 Cahi has dedicated his life to oral health care for 40 years and is one of the pioneers for teeth whitening and cosmetic dentistry in South Africa.
-Together with his daughter Chelsea, and prosthodontist brother Emile, he runs the Cahi Dental & Prosthodontic Practice in Parktown North.
+Together with his daughter Chelsea, and prosthodontist brother, Emile, run the Cahi Dental & Prosthodontic Practice in Parktown North.

-Notably, the family have been working with the Miss SA Foundation for about seven years, after they were approached by beauty queen Claudia Henkel, who held the title in 2004 and has worked for the organisation to provide dental care to the finalists.
+Most notably, the family has been working with the Miss SA Foundation for about seven years, after they were approached by beauty queen Claudia Henkel, who held the title in 2004 and has worked for the organisation to provide dental care to the finalists.